 CDA needs to support user with non-admin privileges when connecting to Windows Domain Controller.
 Refer to the Installation and Configuration Guide for Context Directory Agent, Release 1.0 for more information.

-Table 6 lists the product documentation available for the AD Agent, Release 1.0, patch 1.
+Table 7 lists the product documentation available for CDA, Release 1.0.

 Any Internet Protocol (IP) addresses and phone numbers used in this document are not intended to be actual addresses and phone numbers.
 Any examples, command display output, network topology diagrams, and other figures included in the document are shown for illustrative purposes only.
 Any use of actual IP addresses or phone numbers in illustrative content is unintentional and coincidental.